next-press/wordpress-hook-generator/README.md

 ## Changelog

+Version 0.0.5 - Released on 2021-01-09

+* Added: New template with the additional data;

 Version 0.0.4 - Released on 2021-01-08

 * Docs: Add an installation method that works as a fallback to composer global require;